 Wartime aircraft crashes near Stanhoe

 With airfields at nearby Docking and Bircham Newton, Stanhoe saw its share of aircraft crashes during the Second World War.
-Below are some notes on local incidents, drawing heavily on the memories of , who was a boy in Stanhoe at the time.
+In this section are some notes on local incidents, drawing heavily on the memories of , who was a boy in Stanhoe at the time.

 We are also grateful to of the former Norfolk War Graves website, to crew member Ivor Prothero of Wellington MS496, and to various enthusiastic aviation web forums (see below).

 Our map page shows some of the crash sites.